-see Helminthiasis: Common Helminths of Poultryfor information on common nematodes and cestodes of poultry.
+Also see Common Helminths of Poultry for information on common nematodes and cestodes of poultry.

-Modern confinement rearing of poultry has significantly reduced the frequency and variety of these endoparasite infections, which were common earlier in ranged birds and in backyard flocks.
-However, severe parasitism still may occur in floor-reared layers, breeders, turkeys, or pen-reared game birds where management problems may exist.
+Modern confinement rearing of poultry has significantly reduced the frequency and variety of endoparasite infections, which are common in ranged birds and in backyard flocks.
+However, severe parasitism still may be seen in floor-reared layers, breeders, turkeys, or pen-reared game birds where management problems may exist.
 Contributing factors include the use of poorly managed built-up litter (which fosters the propagation of intermediate hosts and the accumulation of infective eggs) and resistance of the parasites to therapeutic drugs.
-Range infections of nematodes such as Heterakis gallinarum and Syngamus trachea may increase due to seasonal or climatic abundance of specific invertebrate hosts, eg, large numbers of earthworms brought to the surface by spring rains.
+Range infections of nematodes such as Heterakis gallinarum and Syngamus trachea may increase because of seasonal or climatic abundance of specific invertebrate intermediate hosts, eg, large numbers of earthworms brought to the surface by spring rains.
 Some species have been associated with large numbers of darkling beetles, which may act as mechanical vectors of infective eggs.

 The life cycle of H gallinarum is similar to that of A galli.
 The greatest production of eggs for each egg ingested occurs in the ring-necked pheasant, followed by the guinea fowl and chicken.
 The larvae are closely associated with the cecal tissue, but a true tissue phase rarely occurs.
 Most of the adult worms are found at the blind end of the ceca.
 Earthworms may ingest the eggs of the cecal worm and serve as a source of infection when ingested by poultry.
 Litter beetles may also serve as a mechanical vector.